 Our first stop is the Templo Expiatorio del Sagrado Corazón de Jesús on the summit of Mount Tibidabo.

 Tibidabo should be your first stop if you’re a first-time visitor to Barcelona.
 The breathtaking views from Tibidabo are simply spectacular!
 You can see the entire city of Barcelona, in all its glory, right below you.
 Also, there are plenty of bars next to the funicular station for you to sit, grab a drink, and admire the view.

 Apart from the vistas of the city, and the amusement park, Tibidabo is also home to the Temple Expiatori del Sagrat Cor (Templo Expiatorio del Sagrado Corazón de Jesús in Spanish).
 Located on the summit of Mount Tibidabo, this Roman Catholic Church, and minor basilica completed construction in 1961.

 Although a small church, I love its colourful altar.
 It is also possible to climb right to the top of this church to get even better views of Barcelona.
 In fact, on a clear day, you can see as far back as Montserrat.
 I highly recommend climbing to the top of the church.

 Basílica de Santa María del Mar

-El Born is one of the coolest neighbourhoods in all of Barcelona.
+El Born (part of the old town) is one of the coolest neighbourhoods in all of Barcelona.
 Its narrow Gothic alleys are home to some of the best bars, and restaurants in the city.
-Nestled among all the commotion is a beautiful church hidden in plain-sight, the Basilica de Santa Maria del Mar.
+And nestled among all the commotion is a beautiful church hidden in plain sight, the Basilica de Santa Maria del Mar.

 After visiting the Basilica de Santa Maria del Mar, head to the main plaza at El Born to grab a drink, or why not try the best burger in Barcelona next door?